-It is understandable, when choosing a 3D scanner, that you’d want to know how accurate it is.
+It is understandable, when choosing one, that you’d want to know how accurate are 3D scanners.
 But the concept of accuracy in 3D scanning is not a straightforward one.

 This is because accuracy may not be what you think it is in a 3D scanner.